 Alluring Single Fares: Single supplements starting at only 25%

-Enjoy Expedition Free Air: Book by 30 September and Enjoy Free Economy Class Air Roundtrip, or Business Class Air Flights starting from $499 each way.
+Enjoy Expedition Free Air: Book by 30 November and Enjoy Free Economy Class Air Roundtrip, or a $1,000 per person air credit applied to cost of your cruise, or Business Class Air Flights starting from $499 each way.

 Day 1 – April 21: Arrive Mazatlan, Mexico